georgek/traefik-local/README.md

 # Traefik Local Reverse Proxy

-A compose file for running a traefik as a local reverse proxy for web services.
+A compose file for running traefik as a local reverse proxy for web services.
 This means you can run various web servers across various projects at the same time without them clashing.

 The typical problem is each project will bring up a web server on port 8000 or something.
 You can try changing ports, but then you have to remember which port